-- 6. Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas & Electric Company, and Southern California Gas Company (individually referred to as "utility") shall each submit an annual status report on the expanded non-residential On-Bill Financing (OBF) program to the California Public Utilities Commission's Energy Division with the following information: annual authorized loan pool amount, number and dollar amount of issued loans, number and dollar amount of fully repaid loans, number and dollar amount of defaulted loans, number and dollar amount of committed loans, total outstanding issued loan balance, size of available loan pool, number and dollar amount of loans by market segment, and number and dollar amount of loans by technology type.
+5. Pacific Gas and Electric Company, Southern California Edison 6.
+Company, San Diego Gas & Electric Company, and Southern California Gas Company (individually referred to as "utility") shall each submit an annual status report on the expanded non-residential On-Bill Financing (OBF) program to the California Public Utilities Commission's Energy Division with the following information: annual authorized loan pool amount, number and dollar amount of issued loans, number and dollar amount of fully repaid loans, number and dollar amount of defaulted loans, number and dollar amount of committed loans, total outstanding issued loan balance, size of available loan pool, number and dollar amount of loans by market segment, and number and dollar amount of loans by technology type.
 If a utility's expanded OBF program has more than one funding source, the annual report shall provide the above information for each funding source.
 Each annual report shall be submitted by June 15 each year and cover the previous calendar year.
-The information required in this report may be periodically updated by Energy Division. - 7.
+The information required in this report may be periodically updated by Energy Division.

+7. 6.
 The California Alternative Energy and Advanced Transportation Financing Authority (CAEATFA) is authorized to expand the energy-related technology offerings for its California Hub for Energy Efficiency Financing Pilot Programs, namely the GoGreen Home, GoGreen Business, and GoGreen Affordable Multi-Family Energy Financing Programs.
-CAEATFA is authorized to finalize eligible technologies through its own rulemaking process. - 8.
-The California Alternative Energy and Advanced Transportation Financing Authority is authorized to utilize the budget approved in Decision
+CAEATFA is authorized to finalize eligible technologies through its own rulemaking process.

-- (D.) 21-08-006 to expand the energy-related technology offerings for its California Hub for Energy Efficiency Financing (CHEEF) Pilot Programs.
-The full amount loaned for any given project from CHEEF funds authorized in D.21-08-006 may be used for clean energy technologies, consistent with applicable laws. - 9.
+7.-The California Alternative Energy and Advanced Transportation Financing Authority is authorized to utilize the budget approved in Decision (D.) 21-08-006 to expand the energy-related technology offerings for its California Hub for Energy Efficiency Financing (CHEEF) Pilot Programs.
+Up to 30 percent of the total The full amount loaned for any given project from CHEEF funds authorized in D.21-08-006 for any given project may be used for non-clean energy efficiency technologies, consistent with applicable laws.

+9. 8.
 Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas & Electric Company, and Southern California Gas Company shall establish a Tariff On-Bill Working Group within 45 days after the issuance of this decision.
-PG&E shall serve as the lead investor-owned utility in the Tariff On-Bill Working Group and shall coordinate and facilitate the Working Group. - 10.
-Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas & Electric Company, and Southern California Gas Company, working with Silicon Valley Clean Energy, shall file a joint finalized Tariff On-Bill Proposal and, if necessary, capital plans for consideration in this proceeding within 270 days from the date of issuance of this decision. - 11.
-Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas & Electric Company, and Southern California Gas Company are authorized to submit Tier 1 advice letters to establish Tariff On-Bill Memorandum Accounts, in order to track costs incurred developing the joint Tariff On-Bill Proposal. - 12.
-Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas & Electric Company, and Southern California Gas Company are authorized to submit Tier 2 advice letters to establish balancing accounts or take any other actions necessary to implement any changes to the California Hub for Energy Efficiency Financing programs authorized by this decision.
+PG&E shall serve as the lead investor-owned utility in the Tariff On-Bill Working Group and shall coordinate and facilitate the Working Group.

+10. 9.-Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas & Electric Company, and Southern California Gas Company, working with Silicon Valley Clean Energy, shall file a joint finalized Tariff On-Bill Proposal and, if necessary, capital plans for consideration in this proceeding within 180270 days from the date of issuance of this decision.

+11. Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas & Electric Company, and Southern California Gas Company are authorized to submit Tier 1 advice letters to establish Tariff On-Bill Memorandum Accounts, in order to track costs incurred developing the joint Tariff On-Bill Proposal.

+12. Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas & Electric Company, and Southern California Gas Company are authorized to submit Tier 2 advice letters to establish balancing accounts or take any other actions necessary to implement any changes to the California Hub for Energy Efficiency Financing programs authorized by this decision.
+13. 10.
+Rulemaking 20-08-022 remains open.

-- 13. Rulemaking 20-08-022 remains open. - 14.
-The statutory deadline in this proceeding is extended to December 31,
+14. The statutory deadline in this proceeding is extended to December 31,